Magnifiers and magnification

 Applying this to our magnifier with a 500mm focal length, we now get 1 / 0.5m / 4 + 1 = magnification X1.5, which is more plausible.

 A well-known optical company (Schweizer) used the first formula, above (D / 4).
 As a result, most of their magnifications were listed as being less than one, indicating that they made everything appear smaller rather than larger.
-I use the second formula D / 4 +1 which contradicts their leaflets but at least makes sense.
+We use the second formula D / 4 +1 which contradicts their leaflets but at least makes sense.

 The famous optical company Zeiss produce a standard 10X jewellers loupe with two lenses, they fold out and can be used individually or on top of each other (the two magnifications simply add together).
 At one time they quoted the magnification of the two lenses as 6.66X + 3.33X = near enough 10X when used together; then it became 6X + 4X = 10X; now they label it 3X + 6X = 9X.
-I don't believe they have been changing the lenses each time, the slight variations are due to the way they calculate 'magnification' then round the figures up or down.
+I really don't think they have been changing the lenses each time, the slight variations are due to the way they calculate 'magnification' then round the figures up or down.

 All of these figures for 'magnification' are approximate, and there are many reasons for this.